 1. Time Blindness: MOIC ignores the time value of money.
 A 2.5x MOIC in 2 years is far superior to 2.5x in 10 years, but MOIC treats them identically.
 Always report MOIC with IRR and holding period.

-2. Valuation Subjectivity: Unrealized portfolio value relies on subjective fair market value estimates using 409A valuations or comparable analysis.
-MOIC based on unrealized gains should be treated cautiously.
+2. Valuation Subjectivity: Unrealized portfolio value relies on subjective fair market value estimates from independent appraisers or comparable analysis.
+MOIC based on unrealized gains should be treated cautiously, especially when convertible preferred stock with senior liquidation preference sits above common in the cap stack.

 3. No Risk Adjustment: MOIC does not account for risk differences.
 A 3.0x MOIC from late-stage growth involved far less risk than 3.0x from seed stage, but MOIC treats them equally.